 Scotland

 For groups based in Scotland, we’re encouraging you to reach out to our sister organisation, Stop Climate Chaos Scotland.
-They’re supporting groups directly as they’re running the Climate Fringe at the same time.
 Their email address is info@stopclimatechaos.scot